Downings

-Downings or Downies is a Gaeltacht village and townland on the Rosguill peninsula in County Donegal, Ireland.
+Na Dúnaibh, known in English as Downings or Downies, is a Gaeltacht village and townland on the Rosguill peninsula in County Donegal, Ireland.
 The village is on the shores of Sheephaven Bay on the north coast of Ireland.

 Name

 As the village is in a Gaeltacht district, its official name is Na Dúnaibh, its name in the Irish language.
 The name probably means 'the forts', reflecting the existence of several hill forts in the area.
 The full original Irish name seems to have been (hi ccrannóicc) na nDuini.
 The name may also be a hibernicisation of the English name, to describe the sandy dunes connecting the peninsula to the County Donegal mainland.

 History

 Evidence of ancient settlement in the area includes a number of ringfort and standing stone sites in the townlands of Larganreagh (Leargain Riach), Downies (Na Dúnaibh) and Rosepenna (Machaire Loiscthe).

 In 2007, local divers recovered a gun from the wreck of HMS at the mouth of Lough Swilly.
 The gun is now mounted beside Downings Pier.